wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/sending-a-simple-message-to-a-datasource.md

 To set up the tools:

--  Select the relevant [WSO2 Integration Studio](https://wso2.com/integration/tooling/) based on your operating system and extract the ZIP file.
-The path to the extracted folder is referred to as `MI_TOOLING_HOME` throughout this tutorial.
+-  Download the relevant [WSO2 Integration Studio](https://wso2.com/integration/tooling/) based on your operating system.
+The path to the extracted/installed folder is referred to as `MI_TOOLING_HOME` throughout this tutorial.
 -  Download the [CLI Tool](https://wso2.com/integration/micro-integrator/install/) for monitoring artifact deployments.

 To demonstrate how data services work, we will use a MySQL database as the datasource.
 Follow the steps given below to set up a MySQL database: